websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 ![Web Content article from the POST HTTP method.](./advanced-web-content-api/images/08.png)

-This code shows the JSON output from the script.
-The script posts:
+Below is the JSON output from the script.
+The script posts

 - A new Web Content article named `"title" : "Able"`
 - Four `contentFields` values defining the article's body: